sabernal/backstage/.changeset/sharp-dragons-divide.md

 '@techdocs/cli': patch
 ---

-Use a local file dependency for embedded-techdocs-app, to ensure that it's always pulled out of the workspace
+Use a local file dependency for techdocs-cli-embedded-app, to ensure that it's always pulled out of the workspace